Xylambda/torchfitter/README.md

 * **validation_batch** the current validation batch.
 * **epoch_time** the time it took to compute the current epoch.

-Each epoch, all params are updated according to the training process.
+Each epoch, all dynamic params are updated according to the training process.
 You can pretty much do anything you want with those params during the training process.

 ## Custom fitting process